Start9Labs/sphinx-relay-startos/docs/instructions.md

 1. Ask Start9 for an invoice.
 This will allow you to move a small amount of sats to our side of the channel, thus granting you inbound liquidity from almost anyone on the Lightning Network.
 1. Ask someone with a well-connected node to open a channel with you.

-## Using the Sphinx App
+### Get a Sphinx Client App

 Now that your LND node is running with inbound and outbound liquidity, you are ready to use Sphinx.

-1. Download one of the official Sphinx client apps for iOS, Android, Mac, Linux, or Windows.
+1. Download one of the official [Sphinx client apps](https://sphinx.chat) for iOS, Android, Mac, Linux, or Windows.
+If you are downloading the APK for Android, we recommend using Firefox.
 1. Scan or copy your "Connection String" into the Sphinx client.
-This can be found inside the "Properties" page of your Sphinx Service.
+This can be found inside the `Properties` page of your Sphinx Embassy service.

-1. Start messaging!
+### Back up your Sphinx Client App!

+*Note: this is not the same as backing up Sphinx on your Embassy.*

+Go to Profile → (scroll to bottom) → Click "Export Keys" (Android) or "Backup Your Key" (iOS).

+This will copy a gigantic string of text to your device's clipboard.
+Paste it somewhere safe, like Bitwarden!

+Now, if you lose your device, or you want to run Sphinx on multiple devices, you can enter this key when setting up Sphinx on the new device.